The Pathways of Multinational Intellectual Property Dispute Settlement

 Date Written: November 15, 2018

-Resolving foreign intellectual property disputes is difficult.
-While most rights holders have initially relied on domestic litigation in countries in which they invest or conduct business – or host states in investment lingo – the arrival of international intellectual property, trade and investment agreements have provided new alternative mechanisms for resolving these disputes.
+Multinational intellectual property dispute settlement is fraught with challenges.
+While most right holders have relied on domestic litigation in countries in which they invest or conduct business – or host states in investment lingo – the arrival of new international trade, investment and intellectual property agreements have provided alternative mechanisms for settling these disputes.

 Suggested Citation: Suggested Citation